nikaplunov/ebay_scraper/README.md

 These objectives build upon existing literature, including the work by Lesley Chiou and Jennifer Pate titled ["Internet Auctions and Frictionless Commerce: Evidence from the Retail Gift Card Market"](https://ideas.repec.org/a/kap/revind/v36y2010i3p295-304.html), which explores online auction dynamics for gift cards.

-## Important Considerations

-- **API Rate Limiting**: To comply with eBay's API usage policies, the script includes a `time.sleep(1)` delay between requests to prevent exceeding rate limits.

-- **Category Specification**: The scraper targets the Gift Cards category (Category ID: 172008) by default.
-Adjust this parameter if you wish to explore other categories.

-- **Token Validity**: Ensure your OAuth token is active and has not expired (tokens typically have a limited validity period).

-## Future Enhancements

-- **Automated Token Refresh**: Implement functionality to handle OAuth token expiration and renewal seamlessly.

-- **Data Cleaning and Validation**: Enhance data preprocessing to handle anomalies and ensure accuracy.

-- **Advanced Error Handling**: Develop robust mechanisms to manage potential API errors or data inconsistencies.

-- **Brand-Specific Filtering**: Introduce options to filter data collection based on specific gift card brands (e.g., Amazon, Walmart) for targeted analysis.

-## Acknowledgments

-Special thanks to researchers like Jennifer Pate Offenberg and Lesley Chiou for their contributions to understanding gift card markets and online auction behaviors, which have significantly informed the objectives of this project.